FirelyTeam/firely-docs-firely-server/features/lastn.rst

       }, ...etc...

 .. note::
-    We did not implement $lastn for all database types.
+    We did not yet implement $lastn for all database types.
 Make sure the data database is configured for SQL Server.

 Examples
 --------

 The examples below use a predefined set of resources.
 You can add those resources to your instance of the server to reproduce the examples.
-To do it, please execute the following transaction bundle: :download:`pdf <../_static/files/lastN-example-bundle.json>`.
-The transaction bundle contains a patient with id = **8c5a23b8-5154-a665-8704-35f0e7a386e9** and a list of Observations for that patient.
+To do it, please execute the following transaction bundle: :download:`download <../_static/files/lastN-example-bundle.json>`.
+The transaction bundle contains a patient with id = **examplePatient** and a list of Observations for that patient.

 Fetch the last 3 results for all vitals for a patient